ZacharyRSmith/dreamborn_to_draftmancer/README.md

 2. copy & paste into dreamborn.ink , from where you'll probably export to pixelborn.

 The host(s) will need to:
+1. Import the draft list from dreamborn into Draftmancer:
     1. Export the draft list from dreamborn to clipboard,
     2. paste from clipboard into the bottom of a Draftmancer Custom Card List template,
     3. upload to Draftmancer as a Custom Card List, then
-4. host the draft in Draftmancer (see 5:00-9:24 here: https://www.youtube.com/watch?v=dbYUgwbHwxU&t=745s&ab_channel=JankDiverGaming ).
+2. host the draft in Draftmancer (see 5:00-9:24 here: https://www.youtube.com/watch?v=dbYUgwbHwxU&t=745s&ab_channel=JankDiverGaming ).

 Here is the template: https://github.com/ZacharyRSmith/dreamborn_to_draftmancer/blob/main/draftmancer_custom_card_list_template.txt